 The physician will insert a tiny titanium marker or clip at the biopsy site so that its exact location can easily be identified in the future.
 This marker poses no health or safety risk and you will not feel or notice it after placement.

 A specialized test, called bone mineral density test, measures the density of bone in various parts of the body.
-Testing used at EWBC to measure bone density is the DXA, which stands for (Dual Energy X-Ray Absorptiometry.
+The test used to measure bone density is known as the Dual Energy X-Ray Absorptiometry (DXA).
 This test measures the bone mineral density of the spine and hip.
 Once you have your test, your results are sent to your physician for review.

 We provide risk assessment for our patients.
 Determining an individual’s lifetime risk of breast cancer is imperative in implementing an appropriate management plan.
 Using a risk assessment tool called the Tyrer Cuzick risk model, we calculate our patient’s lifetime risk for developing breast cancer.
 An average woman’s lifetime risk of developing breast cancer is 12%.
 Any patient with a calculated lifetime risk of developing breast cancer above 20% on a risk assessment model is eligible for high risk screening breast MRI.
 Patients with a family history of breast and/or ovarian cancer are offered genetic consultation for Hereditary Breast and Ovarian Cancer Syndrome.